MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/roworderpolicy.md

 ---
 # Row order policy

 The row order policy sets the preferred arrangement of rows within an [extent](extents-overview.md).
-The policy is optional and set on the table level.
+The policy is optional and set at the table level.

-The main purpose of the policy is to improve the performance of queries that are narrowed to a small subset of values in the ordered columns.
+The main purpose of the policy is to improve the performance of queries that are narrowed to a small subset of values in ordered columns.
 Additionally, it may contribute to improvements in compression.

 Use management commands to [alter](alter-table-row-order-policy-command.md), [alter-merge](alter-merge-table-row-order-policy-command.md) [delete](delete-table-row-order-policy-command.md), or [show](show-table-row-order-policy-command.md) the row order policy for a table.